 Change Attitude is a global culture foundation.
 Founded in Sweden 2011 by Ulla Lemberg, photographer and documentary filmmaker.

 Millions of children are abused daily around the world.
 Facts and figures are clear.
 Conventions and regional frameworks condemn the violence but still there’s no signs of decrease.
 These horrific crimes against children must be prioritized in all levels and the silence around these crimes must end.

-The vision of Change Attitude is that no child shall be abused or victim of sexual exploitation.
-Change Attitude believe in the power of culture to break the silence surrounding these crimes and to emotionally touch people for long term engagement; for the sake of the children and to put an end of the abuse, exploitation, trafficking and all forms of violence and torture against children.
+The vision of Change Attitude is that no child shall be abused or a victim of sexual exploitation.
+We believe in the power of culture to break the silence regarding these crimes, and to emotionally touch people for long term engagement; for the sake of the children and to put an end of the abuse, exploitation, trafficking and all forms of violence and torture against children.

 Change Attitude creates emotional knowledge – “cultural tools” – to be used to raise awareness and to increase the efforts against abuse and sexual exploitation of children in order to eliminate these crimes.
 We collaborate with child rights organizations around the world, reinforcing the great work they are doing, with the power of culture.

 Change Attitude initiates, collaborates and use different kind of artistic expressions depending on the scope and objective for the best possible impact and always seeking to engage the best artists in the field and region where we operate.

 The work of Change Attitude is created with the respect for the child in accordance with the Convention on the rights of the child and its optional protocol.
-Children are always part of all our projects and we are very proud of the Change Attitude Youth Board.
+Children are always our drive and a part regarding all of our projects.

-Our first international project Break the Silence was launched in 2016 at the Swedish Embassy in Washington DC, USA in collaboration with R.F Kennedy Human Rights, Save the Children and the Swedish Institute.
-The scope and purpose of Break the Silence is to contribute to break the culture of silence surrounding abuse and sexual exploitation of children by using film as a tool.
+Our first international film project Break the Silence was launched in 2016 at the Swedish Embassy in Washington DC, USA in collaboration with R.F Kennedy Human Rights, Save the Children and the Swedish Institute.
+The scope and purpose of the project Break the Silence is to contribute to break the culture of silence regarding abuse and sexual exploitation of children by using film as a tool.